Hanis3-gatech/CS7641-Project-15/README.md

 ### Random Lasso

 Random Lasso shows great promise in dealing with extreme high dimensional data.
 However, a stable Random Lasso does not exist in practice.
-We were never able to implement a stable release of Random Lasso in Python.
-However, the author James Matthew Hamilton has **a stable release of Random Lasso that outperforms all other regression methods consistently but marginally in terms of RMSE on simulated data**.
+We were never able to implement a stable release of Random Lasso in Python.James Matthew Hamilton has **a stable release of Random Lasso that outperforms all other regression methods consistently but marginally in terms of RMSE on simulated data**.
 There are many flavors of Random Lasso, the one we attempted to implement is called HiLasso.
-The author James Matthew Hamilton will continue to work on unlocking Random Lasso's potential outside the scope of this project.
+The author will continue to work on unlocking Random Lasso's potential outside the scope of this project.

 Random lasso forces samples to be equal to features in a bootstrapping process.
 It capitalized on some of the properties displayed in the simulated performance testing – manly that when samples is equal to features there is always some strong performance in Lasso flavored algorithms.